"Some people gain huge rewards in helping others and becoming a flood warden can be an extremely rewarding way to help"

-If you would like to become a flood warden you need to complete flood warden training.
-Please contact the Kent Resilience Team to organise a training session at a time and venue that suits you (email@example.com or 01622 212409)
+If you would like to become a flood warden, please contact the Kent Resilience Team to organise a training session at a time and venue that suits you at firstname.lastname@example.org or 01622 212409.

 Existing Flood Wardens

 Trained wardens can also access a copy of the updated Flood Warden Handbook.